Puzur-Inshushinak: Akkadian period

-In 2090 BC, he asserted his independence from king Shar-Kali-Sharri of the Akkadian Empire, which had been weakening ever since the death of Naram-Sin, thus making himself king of Elam.
+Under King Shar-Kali-Sharri, Akkad weakened, allowing Elam to claim independence.
 He conquered Anshan and managed to unite most of Elam into one kingdom.

-According to the inscriptions of Ur-Nammu, Puzur-Inshushinak conquered numerous cities in central Mesopotamia, including Eshnunna and Akkad, and probably Akshak.
-His conquests probably encroached considerably on Gutian territory, gravely weakening them, and making them unable to withstand the Neo-Sumerian revolt of Utu-hengal.
+Early on his inscriptions were in Akkadian but over time they came to be also in Linear Elamite.
 He built extensively on the citadel at Susa, and encouraged the use of the Linear Elamite script to write the Elamite language.
 This may be seen as a reaction against Sargon's attempt to force the use of Akkadian.
 Most inscriptions in Linear Elamite date from the reign of Kutik-Inshushinak.